Iamnotaspy/Iamnotaspy/README.md

 [Project Site](https://agile-refuge-11651.herokuapp.com/)

-This project involved working with WEB back end using mongodb for the database for a car listing website (hosted on Heroku).
+This project involved working with WEB back end using mongoDB for the database for a car listing website (hosted on Heroku).
 I implemented a user database storing usernames and passwords as well as a car listings database that was tied to the user who posted it and could be edited/removed by that user.
 I also implemented user registration, basic home page, car listing page, create listing page, edit listing page, header with page title and relevant user buttons (register, login, logout and username when logged in).

 Technical list of content covered over project (for Back end component only as front end is listed in project below):
   - Goorm/Nodejs/NPM/Local server/Express/Routes/EJS/GET request